 The second person bound by the category rules is the judge.
 Before beginning a category, many judges will ask to have the category definition read to them.
 Sometimes the definition is pretty obvious (Bed Quilt, Pieced) and sometimes it is open to interpretation (Art Quilt, Youth Quilt, Modern Quilt etc.) The judge needs to know the definition so, when evaluating a quilt, they know if the quilt is in the right category or not, based on the category definitions.
 The guild wrote them and the judge is bound by them.
 A quilt that is not in the right category will be evaluated, judge’s comments will be recorded for the entrant, but the quilt will not be considered for a ribbon, as the entrant has not followed the rules of entry.
 (Remember that the last job of the quiltmaker is to enter their quilt in the correct category.)

-The third group bound by the rules is the guild that wrote them.
+The third group bound by the rules is the group that wrote them.

-Their initial responsibility is to make their category definitions as clear as possible.
+Your initial responsibility is to make their category definitions as clear as possible.
 After you’ve written the definitions, walk around your house, look at the quilts in it and mentally pop them into a category.
 If it seems like a quilt could go in more than one category, check to see if the definitions are ambiguous.
 If they are, try to clarify them.
+Yes, they are yours to define, but they need to make sense.

-During receiving, set up some kind of verification process.
+Follow throughwith your categories at receiving.
+Set up some kind of verification process.
 What this means is that, when the quilt is brought in, someone other than the maker (who may be confused…) looks at the quilt and makes sure it’s going into a category where it meets the definition.
 (Yes, sometimes a quilt can meet the definition in more than one category, in which case it is the entrant’s choice where it will be judged.
 Their quilt, their choice.)
-If a quilt isn’t in the right category, changing its category can be discussed while they are still there, at receiving.
+If a quilt isn’t in the right category, changing its category can be discussed while the entrant is still there, at receiving.
 By moving the quilt, you can put it into a category where it will be compared, like to like, with other quilts of its kind, and where it will be eligible for ribbon consideration (See “second person bound...” above.)
-If the maker is not available when this decision is to be made, they should be informed.
+If the maker is not available when this decision is to be made, they should be actively informed.

 Stacy Koehler, Secretary, NACQJ